siberoloji/siberoloji.github.io/content/blog/2024-10-24-afflib-tools-a-comprehensive-guide-for-kali-linux-users.md

 <!-- wp:heading {"level":4} -->
-<h4 class="wp-block-heading">Example 2: Converting a RAW Disk Image to AFF Format</h4>
+<h4 class="wp-block-heading">Example 2: Converting a RAW Disk Image to AFF Format
 <!-- /wp:heading -->

-  If you already have a RAW disk image and want to convert it to the AFF format, <strong>afconvert</strong> is the tool to use.
+  If you already have a RAW disk image and want to convert it to the AFF format, ***afconvert***  is the tool to use.
 This process compresses the image and adds metadata, making it easier to store and transport.

 <!-- wp:code -->
 <pre class="wp-block-code"><code lang="bash" class="language-bash">afconvert image.raw image.aff</code></pre>
 <!-- /wp:code -->

-  The <strong>afconvert</strong> tool ensures the integrity of the data while compressing it into the AFF format.
+  The ***afconvert***  tool ensures the integrity of the data while compressing it into the AFF format.

 <!-- wp:heading {"level":4} -->
-<h4 class="wp-block-heading">Example 3: Mounting an AFF Image</h4>
+<h4 class="wp-block-heading">Example 3: Mounting an AFF Image
 <!-- /wp:heading -->

   Mounting an AFF image allows you to view and interact with its contents as if it were a physical drive.
 This is particularly useful when you need to extract individual files for analysis.